jhzhu89/semantic-kernel-agent-factory/README.md

 git clone https://github.com/jhzhu89/semantic-kernel-agent-factory
 cd semantic-kernel-agent-factory

-# Install in editable mode with development dependencies
+# Install in editable mode with development dependencies only
 pip install -e ".[dev]"

+# OR install with all features for comprehensive development/testing
+pip install -e ".[dev-all]"

+# Use the Makefile for quick setup
+make install-dev        # Basic development setup make install-dev-all    # Development setup with all features
 ```

 ## Quick Start